greatscottgadgets/ubertooth/docs/source/programming.rst

 The bootloader indicates DFU mode by flashing the LEDs in a distinctive pattern.
 It also identifies itself as "usb_bootloader" on USB.

 During DFU mode, firmware may be uploaded or downloaded using ubertooth-dfu.
-See host/usb_dfu/README for usage instructions.

 It is possible that soft bootloader entry may be broken by installing a faulty application or an application that does not provide a method of triggering soft entry.
 In this case, pin entry must be used (e.g. by holding a paper clip in the expansion header while plugging in the device) to "unbrick" the unit.